24 - Hour Guide To Paris

 We had a 4 p.m. reservation at the Louvre with tickets costing €17 each, but even with a ticket there’s still a substantial line you have to wait in outside the museum.
 Arrive early to ensure you can get inside on time.

 Even with this brilliant, time-stamped plan in hand, the 2023 French pension protest promptly shut down all railways, which meant there was no train running to take us back to where we came from.
-Missing our Louvre visit, we scrambled to book the next available flight back to London.
+Missing our Louvre visit, we scrambled to book the next available flight back to London to avoid getting stuck in the city altogether!

 Feeling emo about not seeing the Mona Lisa, I consoled myself with a macaron at the Ladurée shop in the airport.
 But you don't have to suffer the same fate; you can find these delectable treats at various spots in the city–there’s even a Ladurée below the Louvre.